SM Spirituality Media

 Definition

-The cluster of reported experiences — out-of-body awareness, life review, contact with deceased relatives, encounter with a being of light, sense of unity and unconditional love — sometimes recounted by people who have been clinically dead and resuscitated.
-The phenomenon entered systematic study with Raymond Moody's Life After Life (1975) and has accumulated several thousand documented cases through researchers including Bruce Greyson (University of Virginia), Pim van Lommel and Sam Parnia.
+A near-death experience is a set of vivid perceptions reported by people who have been clinically dead and then revived.
+The typical features include out-of-body awareness, a life review, contact with deceased relatives, an encounter with a being of light, and a sense of unconditional love.
+The phenomenon entered systematic study with Raymond Moody's Life After Life (1975).
+Several thousand cases have since been documented by researchers including Bruce Greyson (University of Virginia), Pim van Lommel, and Sam Parnia.
 Anita Moorjani's account is among the most prominent first-person reports in the index.

 written by editorial · revised continuously